csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

 ## Proactive

-A lot of the time I’m auditing client sites, many of the issues and inefficiencies I uncover could have quite easily been discovered by the development team.
+A lot of the time when auditing client sites, many of the issues and inefficiencies I uncover could have quite easily been discovered by the development team themselves.
 The problems could be been identified, nipped in the bud, and never have made it in front of a customer at all if they’d just known where to look!

 <figure>
   <img src="{{ site.cloudinary }}/wp-content/uploads/2018/10/screenshot-devtools.png" alt="Chrome DevTools’ Performance panel" />